 Your ultimate guide to the best things to do, eat and see in magical Oaxaca City.

-When thinking about Oaxaca, a few words immediately come to mind: magical, colorful, cultural, historic…FOOD.
+When thinking about Oaxaca, a few words immediately come to mind: colorful, cultural, culinary, historic and above all, magical.
 Words that come to life the second you step foot in the eponymous capital of Mexico’s Oaxaca state, and words that we experienced (and then some!) during our recent extended stay in a city that effectively charmed us – and still has our hearts.

 Sharing its indigenous Mixtec and Zapotec roots with colonial influences and modern-day sensibilities, today’s Oaxaca City (officially, Oaxaca de Juárez) presents as a vibrant, historic hub that remains distinctly and authentically Mexican.
 It’s a city known for friendly locals, colorful architecture, storied churches and plazas, UNESCO-protected archaeological sites, a thriving arts scene, arguably the best gastronomy in the country and of course, a smoky agave spirit you might have heard of called mezcal.